 The bottom line is that your credit score can take a nosedive if you don’t have any positive history with loans at all.
 That is why most people will have to start from the bottom, proving their capability to pay all their dues.

 Overall, it is highly advised that you only apply for a personal loan if it is really an emergency.
 Only apply for it if you are really out of options, a last-ditch effort on your part.
 Take note of all the valuable information above and do your best to pay off everything first before jumping into another loan.

-Trust us; you'll feel better knowing that you are free of debt and your credit score is something to be proud of.
+Trust us; you’ll feel better knowing that you are free of debt and that your credit score is something to be proud of.